-See ERG (2008), Ch.
+48 See ERG (2008), Ch.
 3.2 for an explanation how the termination bottleneck and the possibility to exploit SMP results from the interplay of a) the physical bottleneck for termination, b) control of the E-164 number and c) charging mechanisms.

-See ERG (06) 33 for more extensive treatment of the competition problems.
+49 See ERG (06) 33 for more extensive treatment of the competition problems.
 ERG(06)33, Revised ERG Common Position on the approach to appropriate remedies in the ECNS regulatory framework, May 2006.
-49 See WIK(2007) for an overview of literature and report in interconnection.
+50 See WIK(2007) for an overview of literature and report in interconnection.

-Precondition: competitive broadband access market allowing end-users to change their operator, See eRG (08) 26rev1, Ch.
-C.6.7
+51 Precondition: competitive broadband access market allowing end-users to change their operator, See eRG (08) 26rev1, Ch.
+C.6.7 mobile outbound market, and the pattern of demand of mobile subscribers.

-The difficulty for regulators in setting the right tariff is formulated as follows by Valletti/Houpis: "...the proper regulation of F2M termination charges is a challenging task and the interrelationships between the different pricing choices and the scope of regulatory intervention are not always obvious. ...[T]he direct intervention to set the welfare maximizing fixed to mobile termination charge requires a regulator to form a view on the demand elasticities, the existence and significance of network externalities, the type and intensity of competition in the mobile outbound market, and the pattern of demand of mobile subscribers.
 There are also a number of other factors that could affect the welfare maximizing charge, including the degree of competition in the fixed telecommunications market, the size of fixed and common costs in the mobile market and the size of any (un-internalised) call externalities."

 Moving cost recovery to retail markets increases incentives for efficient cost minimization as more cost are subjected to competitive cost recovery by allowing the price mechanism of a competitive market to work and by preventing regulatory distortion in setting the price of termination as regulation can only be a second-best solution.
 In theory, it could be the case that there is a non-zero optimal ("first best") wholesale termination rate, that gives a higher efficiency.
 However, as stated before, finding this "first best solution" depends on regulation and is difficult.
 Therefore, if the first best wholesale termination rate is non zero, actual termination rates in CPNP countries may not capture this first best rate.
 Assessing whether BaK with cost recovery on retail is more efficient than a possibly non zero first best solution, should therefore also be based on making an empiric comparison between the market result (in terms of average usage and retail price) in BaK countries and CPNP countries.
-Therefore, it is more appropriate to compare the results of a zero wholesale termination rate to the actual termination rate, rather than comparing the zero wholesale termination rate to the theoretical first best wholesale termination rate to the theoretical first best wholesale termination rate to the theoretical first best wholesale termination rate.
+Therefore, it is more appropriate to compare the results of a zero wholesale termination rate to the actual termination rate, rather than comparing the zero wholesale termination rate to the theoretical first best wholesale termination rate.

 Contrary to what is sometimes claimed, the cost recovery from own retail-users does not mean that the prices for those users will have to increase on average.
 After all, in parallel to the eliminated wholesale revenue for termination there is overall the same amount of eliminated wholesale costs albeit effects on individual operators may differ.
-This reflects the zero-sum nature of termination revenues.
+This reflects the zero-sum nature of termination revenues.52